Squidroot2/lectio-diei/README.md

 CLI application for displaying the daily Catholic readings.
 Retrieved from the [United States Conference of Catholic Bishops site](https://bible.usccb.org/).
 After being retrieved, the readings are stored in a local sqlite database.

-Very much a work in progress, but is currently fully functional.
+Very much a work in progress, but is currently functional.

 ## License